 At the moment of writing, Querstadtein and their ‘Homeless show their Berlin’ project runs a Mitte tour.
 This social enterprise also runs a Refugees show their Berlin tour.
 You can choose between either Berlin Mitte or Neukölln.

 Barcelona – Hidden City Tours

-Hidden City Tours in Barcelona, founded in 2013, offers jobs for former homeless people and an opportunity for them to reclaim control of their lives.
+Hidden City Tours in Barcelona, founded in 2013, offers jobs to formerly homeless people and an opportunity for them to reclaim control of their lives.

-Their main difference from other homeless tour providers around Europe is that their tours are not thematically limited to homelessness: next to their Classic and Streetlife tours, which are more focused on the experience of being homeless in Barcelona, they also have a Ravel, a Food Market & Tapas and a Montjuic tour.
+Their main difference from other homeless tour providers around Europe is that their tours are not thematically limited to homelessness.
+Apart from their Classic and Streetlife tours, which are more focused on the experience of being homeless in Barcelona, they also have a Ravel, a Food Market & Tapas, and a Montjuic tour.

-While these selections place them closer to more traditional walking tour enterprises, their guides are still all formerly homeless, recruited from social services, soup kitchens, and homeless charities, and then coached and trained by Hidden City Tours themselves.
+While these selections place them closer to more traditional walking tour enterprises, their guides are still all formerly homeless.
+They’ve been recruited from social services, soup kitchens, and homeless charities, and then coached and trained by Hidden City Tours themselves.